grant/walk-in-my-shoes/README.md

 ---

-# Presentation (written by Steven)
+# Presentation (written by Steven, edited by Grant)

-Hello, our project is called: Walk in My Shoes
+Hello, our project is called: Walk in My Shoes.

-It is based on a card game created by Women's Health Specialists
+It is based on a card game created by Women's Health Specialists.

-Why????
+## Why?
 It turns abstract ideas or soundbites from the news, media & politicians into the real world impact on individuals.
 We as a team want to make that more easily accessible.

 The game's intention is to build empathy about the different barriors people face when trying to access abortion services.